Typical plasma applications

 - Food treatment for quality and increased shelf life

-- Sterilization of thermally sensitive plastic materials
+- Sterilization and disinfection of thermally sensitive plastic materials

 - Multicomponent injection molding